 In 1986, the Alaska Festival of Music consolidated with the Basically Bach Festival, founded in 1978 by Elvera Voth, and together they re-established the original name of Anchorage Festival of Music.

 Throughout its history, the Anchorage Festival of Music has provided opportunities for blending the finest local musicians with visiting national and international guest artists.
-Both local and guest soloists have been featured in chamber recitals, orchestral and choral/orchestral concerts.
+Both local and guest soloists have been featured in chamber recitals, orchestral, and choral/orchestral concerts.
+Concerts are open to the public and often held in non-traditional venues that are less formal, more intimate, and more accessible than the typical large concert hall experience.

 The Anchorage Festival of Music is a non-profit community organization.
-In the past it has been supported in part by grants from the National Endowment for the Arts, the Alaska State Council on the Arts, and the Municipality of Anchorage Arts Advisory Commission.
-Current support is provided by grants from the Atwood, Getty and Carr Foundations, by major contributions from corporations as well as generous contributions of time and financial support from many individuals and businesses.
+In has been supported in part over the years by grants from the Atwood Foundation, National Endowment for the Arts, the Alaska State Council on the Arts, the Municipality of Anchorage Arts Advisory Commission, the Ann and Gordon Getty Foundation, the Ted Stevens Foundation, and the Block Foundation.
+AFM also receives generous contributions of time and financial support from many individuals and businesses.